jasmine/jasmine/Contribute.markdown

 ## Running Specs

-Jasmine uses the Jasmine Ruby gem to test itself in browser.
+Jasmine uses the [Jasmine Ruby gem](http://github.com/pivotal/jasmine-gem) to test itself in browser.

     $ rake jasmine

 ...and then visit `http://localhost:8888` to run specs.

-Jasmine uses a Node

- and uses a custom runner for node.
+Jasmine uses Node.js with a custom runner to test outside of a browser.

-Tests in Bro

-As in all good projects, the `spec/` directory mirrors `src/` and follows the same rules.
-The browser runner will include and attempt to run all specs.
-The node runner will exclude any html-dependent specs (those in `spec/html/`).

-You will notice that all specs are run against the built `jasmine.js` instead of the component source files.
-This is intentional as a way to ensure that the concatenation code is working correctly.
+    $ grunt execSpecsInNode

+...and then the results will print to the console.
+All specs run except those that expect a browser (the specs in `spec/html` are ignored).

+## Before Committing or Submitting a Pull Request

-Please ensure all specs are green before committing or issuing a pull request.
+1. Ensure all specs are green in browser *and* node

-There are Thor tasks to help with getting green - run `thor list` to see them all.
-Here are the key tasks:

-* `thor jasmine_dev:execute_specs` outputs the expected number of specs that should be run and attempts to run in browser and Node
-* `thor jasmine_dev:execute_specs_in_browser` opens `spec/runner.html` in the default browser on MacOS.
-Please run this in at least Firefox and Chrome before committing
-* `thor jasmine_dev:execute_specs_in_node` runs all the Jasmine specs in Node.js - it will complain if Node is not installed
+1. Ensure JSHint is green with `grunt jsHint`
+1. Build `jasmine.js` with `grunt buildDistribution` and run all specs again - this ensures that your changes self-test well